MichaelGit-beep/learining/k8s/cks-exam/images_bestpractices.md

       defaultAllow: false
 EOF
 ```
-> Ensure that you sprcify the rithg port of iMageWebhoookPolice server deployed on stage 1, it should be `NodePort`
+> Ensure that you specify the rithg port of iMageWebhoookPolice server deployed on stage 1, it should be `NodePort`
 ```
 cat <<EOF> /etc/kubernetes/pki/admission_kube_config.yaml
 apiVersion: v1